Roosevelt Corollary: Historians' perspectives

-Historians Cyrus Veeser and Matthias Maass present a positive view of the Roosevelt Corollary to the Monroe Doctrine.
+Historians Cyrus Veeser and Matthias Maass present a positive view of the Roosevelt Corollary.
 Veeser sees it as a part of the transition into the progressive era of American politics, with Roosevelt working towards combining U.S. foreign policy goals with private economic activity abroad, as seen with the SDIC in the Dominican Republic.
 He also uses the ideas of David Pletcher to back his ideas, showcasing the role that the Roosevelt Corollary played in transforming American foreign policy from the "uncertainty" and "improvisation" seen in the late nineteenth century to the "executive-driven, interventionist strategies" of the early twentieth century.
 This shift aided the U.S. in their goal for becoming a global power.
 Maass is equally complimentary of the role played by the Roosevelt Corollary, which he sees as being an updated version of the Monroe Doctrine suited to the modern circumstances of global imperialism.
-Although he acknowledges that it wasn’t necessarily a foregone conclusion, the political, economic, and military climate in the Americas at the beginning of the twentieth century made a declaration from the U.S. vital if they were to become the main police power of the Western Hemisphere and ward off European intervention in what they deemed their territory.
+Although he acknowledges that it wasn't necessarily a foregone conclusion, the political, economic, and military climate in the Americas at the beginning of the twentieth century made a declaration from the U.S. vital if they were to become the main police power of the Western Hemisphere and ward off European intervention in what they deemed their territory.

-Critics, such as American professor and linguist Noam Chomsky, lie in-between the positive interpretations and avid opposers of the Roosevelt Corollary.
+Critics, such as American professor and linguist Noam Chomsky, lie in-between the positive interpretations and avid opponents of the Roosevelt Corollary.
 He argues that the Roosevelt Corollary was merely a more explicit imperialist threat, building on the Monroe Doctrine, indicating that the U.S. would not only intervene in defense of South America in the face of European imperialism but also use its muscle to obtain concessions and privileges for American corporations, giving a more balanced view of an advanced Monroe Doctrine that was able to benefit the U.S. in their hemisphere.